AstanCampbell/project0/README.md

 The website is going to have at least 4 webpages which are:
   -page1(visual page)  - Home  - Blog  - About - Contact - Copyright

 - page1: first ever page the user sees.
-It will have an image and a welcome message
+It will have an image and a welcome message CHANGED TO HOME BECAUSE IT MADE NO SENSE.

 - Home: A small intro to the content of the website and what to expect and find